Casraw/spacebarchat-docker/README.md

 db_1        | 2023-03-04 17:28:25.790 UTC [63] STATEMENT:  SELECT COUNT(1) AS "cnt" FROM "config" "ConfigEntity"
 ```

+## With NGINX

+Under fosscord-client/with-nginx there is a small project in experimental state.
+Which run the fosscord server with an reverse proxy and ssl in it.

 # Fosscord client

 Due to the fact that it is under development for now, i provide no client README.
 It may change in the future.